ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 # What is ScanBus-BR?

-ScanBus-BR is much more than a Modbus Master or TCP Client.
+ScanBus-BR is much more than a Modbus Simulator.

 It is a complete toolkit that integrates several professional utilities into a single application, allowing engineers and developers to analyze, simulate, monitor and troubleshoot Modbus communication networks.